 3.2 CLARITY AND SUPPORT OF CONTRACT REQUIREMENTS

-It is imperative that the Contract requirements be understood by both parties.
+It is imperative that the Contract project management requirements be understood by both parties.
 Because the owners of major construction projects are typically the authors of the Contracts, contractors often attack the validity of Contract requirements based on alleged unclear language and a resulting different interpretation of the requirements than is being expressed by the owner.
 It is an advantage to the owner, therefore, to use clear language that can also be supported by generally accepted standards of Project Management performance.

 PMI, the Construction Industry Institute, and other respected institutions have created a large body of work that can be referenced by the authors of Contracts to support the Project Management requirements shown in them.

 4. PROJECT MANAGEMENT PRACTICE GENERALLY ACCEPTED IN THE INDUSTRY

 No Contract can address every eventuality that will occur during the execution of a project.
 When disagreements occur, one party or the other will often claim that what it was required to do or how the other party behaved was not in accordance with “normal industry practice” or “accepted practices in the industry” as discussed above.
 When this occurs, there are resources available to aid in the determination of what “normal industry practice” is.

 When assessing a party’s Project Management performance that is not explicitly defined by the Contract, Long International compares that performance with practices published by well known and respected institutions such as PMI, CII and others, as well as the experience of its own personnel gained from many years of successfully executing major projects.

 4.1 PMI’S GUIDE TO THE PROJECT MANAGEMENT BODY OF KNOWLEDGE (PMBOK® GUIDE) AND THE CONSTRUCTION EXTENSION

 - Project Integration Management